ranfysvalle02/mdb-crypto-RAG/README.md

                 messages=[
-                    {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "[context]\n```" + str(query_result[0]) +"\n```\n[end context]"}, {"role": "user", "content": "Using ONLY the [context], summarize the events from the logs_info into a list.
+                    {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "[context]\n```" + str(query_result[0]) +"\n```\n[end context]"}, {"role": "user", "content": "Using ONLY the [context], summarize the context in list format.
 Use emojis."}, ]
             )
 print(